Introduction

 Why This Matters

 Perimenopause symptoms typically last 4–8 years, with 30% of women experiencing severe enough discomfort to seek treatment.
 Yet a 2023 JAMA study found that 72% of menopause supplements make unsupported claims.
 The stakes matter: inconsistent dosing or untested ingredient combinations can exacerbate symptoms or interact with medications.
 Many women don’t realize the FDA doesn’t regulate supplement potency or purity.
-A 2024 class-action against a popular black cohosh brand revealed it contained only 23% of its advertised active compounds—a stark reminder that label claims require verification.
+A 2024 class-action against a popular black cohosh check price on Amazon brand revealed it contained only 23% of its advertised active compounds—a stark reminder that label claims require verification.

 Key differentiators that actually matter: